mhaddaou/inception-42/README.md

 `RUN` : is a Dockerfile instruction that is used to execute commands during the build process of a Docker image<br>
 `-y` : flag tells the package manager to assume that the user wants to install the packages and dependencies without prompting for confirmation.

-`NGINX`  is a popular open-source web server that is known for its high performance, reliability, and flexibility.
-It is often used as a reverse proxy, load balancer, and HTTP cache
+`NGINX` is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
+It started out as a web server designed for maximum performance and stability.
+In addition to its HTTP server capabilities, NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.